lauren1turner/DS4002_LAM/README.md

 ### EDA
 Use the general data to complete exploratory data analysis.
 This can be creating a word cloud, analyzing the most popular genres/artists, or creating different charts.
 See Script/4002_Project1_EDA.ipynb and Script/wordcloud_and_EDA.R for examples.
 ### Analysis: TF-IDF
+Utilized various functions within scikit-learn library this includes TfidfVectorizer along with English_stop_words which is a built-in list of English stop words that can be used for text processing tasks such as feature extraction.
+Stop words are common words (e.g., "the", "and", "is") and we included another list of custom stop words like lyrics and chorus that was appearing within our analysis.